tztz/get_access_token/README.md

 RD_OIDC_TOKEN_BasicAuthProd=your-basic-auth-secret-for-prod
 ```

-Alternatively, you can have an `.env` file in this folder containing the above variables.
+Alternatively, you can have an `.env` file in this project's root directory containing the above variables.

 The `.env` file is ignored and not committed to Git.

 ### Run the application

-From this folder execute the application and pass the desired environment as first argument, e.g.:
+From this project's root directory execute the application and pass the desired environment/stage as first argument, e.g.:

 ```bash
 ./bin/get_access_token int
 ```

+This prints an access token (JWT) for the `int` environment/stage.

 In order to get a verbose output pass `-v` as second argument: